 In 2013, Jenna moved to Hollywood.
 She developed a horror slasher set against the backdrop of the collapse of the American auto industry in Flint, Mich. called The Big Three Are after Me, which is now an anthology pilot for cable, and an Appalachian Godfather series for television called Shiner, which has been selected by the Roadmap Writers JumpStart Competition, Table Read My Screenplay Sundance, and Women In Film’s Mini Upfronts and more.

 The first episode of the madcap series Zompire Vixens from Pluto! is now available as a comic book.
 In addition to her creative endeavors, Jenna worked with the 501c3 non-profit Cinefemme to support and promote women filmmakers in the industry and ran their dinner series with industry movers and shakers like Paul Feig and Zoe Bell called Dinner with Dames.
-Prior to her illness, she worked in film production on projects ranging from music videos to feature films to Super Bowl commercials.
+Prior to her illness and disability, she worked in film production on projects ranging from music videos to feature films to Super Bowl commercials.

 Now in north Texas, she is building a production company and incubator for emerging filmmakers in the genre space called Disaster Capital and seeking collaborators who love horror, action, sci fi, and crime as much as she does.
 The inaugural slate features projects helmed by Black, disabled, Jewish, LGBTQIA+, and female filmmakers examining gentrification, climate change, parenthood, racism, and the US healthcare system through a horror lens.
 Whatever happens next, Jenna is looking forward to whatever is just around the corner.